demisto/content-docs/content-repo/extra-docs/articles/download-packs-and-docker-images-offline.md

 ---

-The **download_packs_and_docker_images.py** script enables offline users to download content packs and the content pack's latest Docker images to their computer and upload these packs and images to their Cortex XSOAR environment.
+The **download_packs_and_docker_images** script enables offline users to download content packs and the content pack's latest Docker images to their computer and upload these packs and images to their Cortex XSOAR environment.

 To run the script, indicate which packs to download by entering the names of the packs exactly as they appear in https://xsoar.pan.dev/marketplace.
 If you enter an incorrect pack name, the script will display an error message and skip that pack.